 Washington State Heritage Barn Advisory Committee

 These projects are a selection of projects that were funded through the Washington Heritage Barn Advisory Committee.
-Richaven Principal Brian Rich has been a founding member of the committee and involved for the last several years.
+Mr. Rich is a founding member of the committee and involved for the last several years.
 The Committee has developed and implemented policy, guidelines and technical information for owners of agricultural buildings wishing to acknowledge the heritage of their farms.
 The Committee also developed and implemented a grant program for bricks and mortar rehabilitation of these treasures.
 A key element of the program is the simple 2 page designation form that was developed in order to keep the threshold for preservation low.
 Another key to the program is the bi-lateral support of the program from both democrats and republicans in the Washington Senate and House of Representatives.
 With a small amount of funding, these owners have been able to effect amazing results!